italoemm/smart-brain-api/README.md

 # smart-brain-api

 Back-end API for SmartBrain web app made using Node.js, Express.js and additional frameworks.
-Interacts with a PostgreSQL database.
+Interacts with a PostgreSQL database with functions and procedures so do I.

 Tools/Frameworks: